Devendra Kumar Joshi

-Admiral Devendra Kumar Joshi, PVSM, AVSM, YSM, NM, VSM (born 4 July 1954) is the 14th Lieutenant Governor of Andaman and Nicobar Islands since 2017 and the Vice Chairman of Islands Development Agency (IDA).
+Admiral Devendra Kumar Joshi, PVSM, AVSM, YSM, NM, VSM (born 4 July 1954) was the 14th Lieutenant Governor of Andaman and Nicobar Islands from 2017 to 2026 and the Vice Chairman of Islands Development Agency (IDA).

 He was an Admiral in the Indian Navy and served as the 21st Chief of Naval Staff of the Indian Navy, having assumed office on 31 August 2012.
 He is a specialist in anti-submarine warfare.
 He resigned on 26 February 2014, taking responsibility for a series of accidents, thus becoming the first Indian Navy Chief to resign.

 Admiral Joshi has joined the Uttarakhand War Memorial as one of its patrons in May 2020.
 Subsequently, paying homage to brave sons/daughters of Uttarakhand in security of the nation and furthering the cause of the Uttarakhand War Memorial Trust, he has also contributed all his current and future annuities (for gallantry awards/decorations) towards the trust in July 2020.

 Early life

-Devendra Kumar Joshi was born to Hira Ballabh Joshi, an Indian Forest Service Officer and Hansa Joshi on 4 July 1954 in Almora, Uttarakhand.
+Devendra Kumar Joshi was born on 4 July 1954 in Almora, Uttarakhand to Hira Ballabh Joshi, an Indian Forest Service (IFS) officer, and Hansa Joshi, a housewife.
 After completing his early education in various schools wherever his father was posted, he moved to Hansraj College of the University of Delhi.
 While studying in Delhi, he was selected into the Executive Branch of the Indian Navy in January 1972 and was subsequently commissioned in 1974.

 In an interview with Doordarshan, when asked why he had chosen to join the Navy, he replied, "I think it was the lure of the seas, the pull of the unknown...we belong to the hills.
 Of the land, the hilly terrains, one had seen enough!"
 As he also said in the same interview, "from both my father's side and my mother's side, for seven generations nobody had been in the Services.
 Therefore, they [my parents] had not even thought of the Armed Forces as a career option for me.
 However, once I had made up my mind, they were fully supportive".